 Require a demonstration of the solution with sample data configured similarly to the Visio diagrams provided in the request.
-This should not only include the C-Suite executives, but the SMB team players who actually do data entry or inventory control functions etc..
+This should not only include the C-Suite executives but the SMB team players who actually do data entry or inventory control functions etc..

-Once the best of the RFP responses has been selected, a preliminary scope of work must be agreed to prior to signing any contracts.
+Once the best of the RFP responses have been selected, a preliminary scope of work must be agreed to prior to signing any contracts.
 The implementation process is generally not completed the first pass through.
 This is an iterative process and the ERP should be regularly subjected to evaluation for process improvement.
-Initial scope should be limited to setting up a barely functional skeleton of the new ERP.
+The initial scope should be limited to setting up a barely functional skeleton of the new ERP.
 This gives the SMB team the opportunity to work for a short period with a particular vendor to test working relationships and evaluate performance.
 It’s easy enough to switch to a different configuration vendor if the parties cannot work effectively.

-The winning vendor(s), prior to contract signing, should provide all import templates available for the SMB’s existing data, Chart of accounts, Vendor lists and history, terms codes, etc. All the non-transactional data in other words must be easily importable.
+The winning vendor(s), prior to contract signing, should provide all import templates available for the SMB’s existing data, Chart of accounts, Vendor lists, and history, terms codes, etc. All the non-transactional data, in other words, must be easily importable.

 (With these tools in hand the SMB’s Project Manager should determine who within the SMB to assign the population of the data templates to.
-The current in house ERP expert for instance.)
+The current in-house ERP expert for instance.)

 With the templates completed and agreed acceptable by the vendor.
 Sign the contract with an acceptable scope of delivering the basic framework of the new ERP

-The above completes the framework of a basic, bare bones configuration.
+The above completes the framework of a basic, bare-bones configuration.
 By being prepared with correct configuration data, your Project Manager has saved countless “consulting hours” by knowing where to go and how to prepare the data.

 Next step is to import some or all of the transactional data.
 Once this is done the PM and the internal team will have a test ERP system to start familiarizing themselves with the new features and functionality.